NERSC/spack-infrastructure/docs/spack_training.rst

         blas  fftw-api  gl     golang  java   libllvm  mariadb-client  mpi  opencl        pil     scalapack  tbb   xxd

 For instance, if you want to see all the MPI providers you can run the following.
 Note that ``cray-mpich`` is in the list.

-..
-COMMENT: when talking about code I suggest using `` `` -- I may have missed some of these before.

 .. code-block:: console